radiosamurai/RootXperia1IV/README.md

 1. Download XperiFirm from XDA or my repo.
 2. Open XperiFirm and select your device code mine is XQ-CT72 Taiwan firmware edition.

 !!!IMPORTANT!!!
-YOUR PHONE FIRMWARE SHOULD MATCH WITH DOWNLOADED FIRMWARE BE CAREFULL WHEN YOU DOING THAT.
+YOUR PHONE FIRMWARE SHOULD MATCH WITH DOWNLOADED FIRMWARE BE CAREFULL WHEN YOU DOING THAT. !!!IMPORTANT!!!
 !!!IMPORTANT!!!
+YOUR PHONE FIRMWARE SHOULD MATCH WITH DOWNLOADED FIRMWARE BE CAREFULL WHEN YOU DOING THAT. !!!IMPORTANT!!!

 ![resim](https://github.com/radiosamurai/RootXperia1IV/assets/104136919/4076a3ad-3880-4c49-bb54-ffb7f40cf37b)
 4. Select and click your firmware build number for downloading it will ask you a output path.